 Nutrition and Physical Activity Assessment Study (NPAAS) - One of the biggest challenges of nutrition research is accurately measuring what people eat and drink.
 In an effort to improve measures of nutrition, this study led by Dr. Marian Neuhouser uses metabolomics profiling of blood and urine as markers of diet and examines their association with cancer, cardiovascular disease and diabetes in postmenopausal women.

 Drewnowski A. Measures and metrics of sustainable diets with a focus on milk, yogurt, and dairy products.
-Nutr Rev (in press).
+Nutr Rev. 2018;76:21-28.

 Drewnowski A. Nutrient density: addressing the challenge of obesity.
 Br J Nutr, 2017; 30:1-7.

 Rehm CD, Drewnowski A. Replacing American Breakfast Foods with Ready-To-Eat (RTE) Cereals Increases Consumption of Key Food Groups and Nutrients among US Children and Adults: Results of an NHANES Modeling Study.
-Nutrients, 2017 (in press).
+Nutrients, 2017;9:1010.

 Fleischhacker SE, Ballard RM, Starke-Reed PE, Galuska DA, Neuhouser ML.
 Developmental Process and Early Phases of Implementation for the US Interagency Committee on Human Nutrition Research National Nutrition Research Roadmap 2016-2021.
 J Nutr, 2017